Akrog/cinderlib/docs/topics/connections.rst

 Local attach
 ------------

-Doing a local attachment with *cinderlib* once we have created a volume is really simple, we just have to call the `attach` method from the volume and we'll get the *Connection* information from the attached volume, and once we are done we call the `detach` method on the *Volume* or on the *Connection* information that we got from `attach`.
+Once we have created a volume with *cinderlib* doing a local attachment is really simple, we just have to call the `attach` method from the *Volume* and we'll get the *Connection* information from the attached volume, and once we are done we call the `detach` method on the *Volume*.

 .. code-block:: python